diesimo-ai/self-driving-car-behavioral-cloning/README.md

 ## Usage

 - Start the simulator in `autonomous mode`
-- To run the app as follow:
+- execute the following command to start driving!

 ```sh
 python main.py